CaptMD-11/CaptMD-11/README.md

-<center>"Statistics is the grammar of science." - Karl Pearson</center>
+"Statistics is the grammar of science." - Karl Pearson

 Hey, there!